nhahub/NHA-086/README.md

-**Land Type Classification Using Sentinel-2 Satellite Images and Deep Neural Networks:**
+**Land Type Classification Using Sentinel-2 Satellite Images and Deep Neural Networks**

 Accurate land-use and land-cover (LULC) classification is a critical component of modern environmental monitoring and spatial planning.
 With the growing availability of high-resolution Earth observation data, advanced machine learning techniques such as Deep Neural Networks (DNNs) provide new opportunities to automate and enhance the precision of land-type classification.
-This project focuses on developing a
-DNN model that classifies various land types—including agriculture, water, urban areas, deserts, roads, and vegetation —using multispectral imagery from the European Space Agency’s Sentinel-2 mission.
+This project focuses on developing a DNN model that classifies various land types—including agriculture, water, urban areas, deserts, roads, and vegetation—using multispectral imagery from the European Space Agency’s Sentinel-2 mission.
 The report outlines the technical approach for dataset preparation, model design, training, and evaluation, as well as the expected outcomes for supporting sustainable resource management, urban planning, and climate research.

+**Introduction**

+Land-use classification from satellite imagery has long been an important task in remote sensing, supporting a wide range of applications from agriculture and forestry to environmental policy.
+Traditional classification techniques such as Maximum Likelihood or Support Vector Machines rely heavily on handcrafted features and often underperform in complex landscapes.
+Deep learning approaches, in contrast, automatically extract hierarchical spatial and spectral features from images, allowing them to achieve state-of-the-art performance in computer vision and remote sensing tasks.
+The Sentinel-2 mission, launched by the European Space Agency, provides free multispectral imagery with 13 spectral bands and spatial resolutions ranging from 10 m to 60 m.
+These images are particularly well suited for large-scale land-cover mapping.
+The integration of Sentinel-2 data with DNN architectures such as Convolutional Neural Networks (CNNs) or Vision Transformers (ViTs) offers the potential to classify land types more efficiently and accurately than traditional methods.